hashicorp/terraform-provider-azuread/docs/data-sources/service_principals.md

 * `account_enabled` - Whether the service principal account is enabled.
 * `app_role_assignment_required` - Whether this service principal requires an app role assignment to a user or group before Azure AD will issue a user or access token to the application.
-* `application_id` - (Deprecated) The client ID of the application associated with this service principal.
 * `application_tenant_id` - The tenant ID where the associated application is registered.
 * `client_ids` - The client ID of the application associated with this service principal.
 * `display_name` - The display name of the application associated with this service principal.